VSkin

 How do you see a skin's real float and seed?

-Float and seed are not shown in the standard Steam inventory view, so traders rely on inspect tools and showcases to read them.
-Knowing the exact figures matters because two listings of the same skin and condition can be worth very different amounts once you compare their float and seed.
+Neither value appears in the standard Steam inventory view, so traders rely on inspect links and float checkers to read them.
+Getting the exact figures matters because two listings of the same skin and condition can be worth very different amounts.
+Viewing someone's CS2 inventory covers how to pull an inspect link from a skin you are looking at.

 Frequently asked questions